Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Methodology and Outline

-The strength $\lambda$ of the SOC of the conduction electrons plays an important role in our analysis.
-Since we are modeling systems where the magnetism arises from 3d transition metal ions, we work in the regime where $\lambda \ll E_F$ or the hopping $t$ that sets the scale of the bandwidth.
-However, the results depend crucially on the ratio of the SOC $\lambda$ to the exchange coupling $J$ between conduction electron spins and the local moments forming the topological texture.
-We show that the anomalous and topological responses are of comparable magnitude in the regime of ``weak SOC" where $\lambda \ll J \lesssim t\sim E_F$.
-In the ``strong SOC" regime where $J \ll \lambda \ll t\sim E_F$, we find that the anomalous Hall response dominates and the effect of the real-space Berry curvature is suppressed for reasons discussed below.
+The SOC strength $\lambda$ of the conduction electrons plays an important role in our analysis.
+Since we are modeling systems where the magnetism arises from 3d transition metal ions, we work in the regime where $\lambda \ll E_F\!\sim t$, the hopping that sets the bandwidth scale.
+However, our results depend crucially on the ratio of $\lambda$ to the exchange coupling $J$ between conduction electron spins and the local moments forming the spin texture.

+We mainly focus on $\lambda \ll J \lesssim E_F$, sometimes called the ``adiabatic regime" in the literature.
+We prefer to call this the ``weak SOC regime'' since ``adiabatic" has a variety of meanings in different contexts.
+For weak SOC, we show that the real-space Berry curvature coincides with the topological charge density $\hat{\bf m}(\bm{r}) \cdot \partial_{r_i}\hat{\bf m}(\bm{r}) \times \partial_{r_j}\hat{\bf m}(\bm{r})$ for the arbitrary spin texture $\hat{\bf m}(\bm{r})$, and that the topological and anomalous responses are of comparable magnitude.
+We show that the ``strong SOC" regime $J \ll \lambda \ll E_F$ is qualitatively different and separated from the weak SOC regime by a topological transition.
+In fact, we will show that the semiclassical approximation breaks down at this topological transition.

+In Section \ref{sec-eom} we derive the equations of motion that govern the dynamics of $({\bm{r}}(t), {\bm{k}}(t))$ in the presence of arbitrary phase-space Berry curvatures and external electric and magnetic fields.
+We also derive, using tools from differential geometry, the phase-space volume measure that satisfies Liouville's theorem.

+Next we show in Section \ref{sec-boltzmann} how we determine the electronic distribution function $f(\bm{r}, \bm{k})$ by solving the Boltzmann equation with a relaxation time $\tau$ to linear order in external perturbations, the electric field ${\bf E}$, and gradients of the chemical potential $\mu$ and temperature $T$.

-Section~\ref{sec-currents} is devoted to a detailed discussion of transport currents that flow in response to an external perturbation; these are the currents that are either measured or applied in experiments.
-We note that the transport currents are distinct from the total current, which also includes ``bound magnetization currents" that exist in equilibrium.
+In Section \ref{sec-currents}, we compute the transport currents that flow in response to an external perturbation.
+The transport currents, which are measured or applied in experiments, are distinct from the total currents, which include contributions from ``bound magnetization currents" that exist in equilibrium.
 The electrical transport current $\bm{j}_{\text{tr}}^e$ has been discussed extensively in the literature~\cite{cooper1997thermoelectric, xiao2010berry, verma2022unified, addison2023theory}, where classical electromagnetism is used to identify the bound currents arising from the curl of a magnetization.
-In practice, the transport current $\bm{j}_{\text{tr}}^e$ is determined from the easier calculation of the total current after the subtraction of the bound magnetization currents.